dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Google-Map.md

 1. Create a LinearLayout to show a TextView with "GSDemo" title and put it on the top.

-2. Create two lines of Buttons: "LOCATE", "ADD", "CLEAR", "CONFIG", "PREPARE", "START" and "STOP", place them horizontally.
+2. Create two lines of Buttons: "LOCATE", "ADD", "CLEAR", "CONFIG", "UPLOAD", "START" and "STOP", place them horizontally.

 3. Lastly, we create a map view fragment and place it at the bottom.